keystonejs/keystone/docs/guides/initial-data.md

 ## Adding initial data to Lists

-This guide will show you how to create a User list and initialise it manually or with the `createItems` method.
+This guide will show you how to create a User list and add initial data to it using the `createItems` method.
+This process is also called `seeding`

 First let's create a User list and add a `PasswordAuthStrategy`.
 Our `index.js` might look like this: